 \section{Conclusion.}

-In this paper we present a method to predict future action sequence for a given video.
-To do that, we use a GRU-based encoder-decoder sequence-to-sequence machine translation technique.
-We show the effectiveness of regularizing the cross-entropy loss for this task by catering the uncertainty of future predictions.
-The optimal transport loss also allows us to further improve results.
-We observe that conditioning on few past video frames is not sufficient to predict or forecast future actions or action sequences accurately.
+In this paper we presented a method to predict future action sequence from a partial observation of a video using a GRU-based encoder-decoder machine translation technique.
+We showed the effectiveness of regularizing the cross-entropy loss for this task by catering the uncertainty of future predictions and the proposed optimal transport loss allowed us to further improve results.
+We observed that conditioning on few past video frames is not sufficient to forecast future actions accurately.
 It is better to make use of all available information and use attention mechanism to select the most relevant frames in the partially observed video.
-The attention mechanism helped our model to better understand the context of activity and obtain accurate future predictions.
+The attention mechanism helped our model to better exploit the context of activity and obtain accurate future predictions.

 \R{ Weakly supervised action forecasting is an important problem and in this work we proposed an effective method by taking advantage of an architecture that is designed to correlate observed feature sequence with the future action sequence.
-Our weakly supervised action forecasting model which uses an GRU encoder and three dedicated GRU decoders.
-We use the attention mechanism to obtain accurate actions for the future.
+Our weakly supervised action forecasting model used an GRU encoder, three dedicated decoders and used an effective attention mechanism to obtain accurate actions for the future.
 Using this attention method, our model predicted labels for future unseen frames at test time without using frame specific action labels during training.
-It obtained competitive results compared to prior fully supervised methods.
-To the best of our knowldge, weakly supervised action forecasting is a new research direction that is investigated for the first time.
-Our method is conceptually simple and could be used in many practical applications where one can train with easily obtainable video level coarse annotations.

-Conceptually, we are the first to investigate action sequence forecasting problem for a given partial observation of an activity.
-We believe our findings are insightful and useful for the development of future methods.
+It obtained competitive results compared to prior fully supervised methods and sometimes even outperformed them.
+Our method is conceptually simple and potentially useful for many practical applications where one can train with easily obtainable coarse annotations of videos.
+We believe our findings are insightful and useful for the development of future action forecasting methods. }